stat545ubc-2023/assignment-b3-YRC10/README.md

 2. Selection bar that can select the range of year, from 1952 to 2007

 3. Selection menu of the continent.
-It also contains a 'World' option that represent the selected property of the whole world
+It also contains a 'World' option that represents the selected property of the whole world

 4. Selection menu of property.
 It contains 3 properties: Life Expectancy, Total Population, and Per-Capita GDP